Bluevipe21/CarritoE5/README.md

 <img src="carrito.jpg" style="width:40%">

-The file Main.s configure the ports that in this case drives the inputs (buttons) and outputs (H-Bridge circuit).
-For this project i used pull-down resistors with the buttons.
-For the outputs there no was neccessity of using a particular circuito because i used a modul __DRIVER SHIELD L298N__ for two motors.
+The Main.s file configures the ports that drive the inputs (buttons) and outputs (H-Bridge circuit) in this project.
+For the buttons, I used pull-down resistors.
+As for the outputs, I didn't need to use a particular circuit because I used a module called the DRIVER SHIELD L298N to control the rotation of the car's two motors for certain pictures.

 <img src="motor.jpg" style="width:40%">

-El archivo Main.s maneja la configuración de los puertos (que se describen en el) y este llama posteriormente al archivo Read_Button.s que se encarga de leer los botones para saber cuál función realizar.
-Este último archivo tiene la funcionalidad de llamar a las funciones que dependiendo del botón que se presionó este realiza la acción (dibuja la figura).
-Las funciones para dibujar las figuras se encuentran en los archivos:
+After the Main.s file executes the configuration of the ports for the microcontroller, the Read_Button.s file is called, which is responsible for reading the inputs (buttons) and determining which one was pressed in order to call a function.

 1. Funcion1.s
 2. Funcion2.s